 Homework is set weekly for all learners.
 It is a vital step in consolidating and extending the knowledge and skills developed in class.

 In KS3 and KS4, homework is primarily hegartymaths tasks, accessed via the www.hegartymaths.com website.
 Each learner has their own unique log in and can track their own progress, as can the teacher.
 There is a wide range of supporting and booster material that learners can access through the website to support the development of home learning.

 Revision, Intervention and Enrichment

 There is a weekly homework help club every Tuesday in M9.
 This provides access to both computers and the help of mathematics teachers to support homework.

 There are GCSE revision classes for higher and foundation on a Tuesday in the mathematics corridor.
 These classes are open to learners in Years 9, 10 and 11 following the GCSE course.
 The department also runs holiday booster sessions and revision classes for learners in KS4 and KS5 in the run-up to examinations.

 All learners following the GCSE course have been given a pinpoint learning login to support independent study and develop vital mathematics knowledge and understanding.

 Mathematics continues to be a popular choice at A level where we follow the Edexcel specification for Mathematics and Further Mathematics.
-In Year 12, learners study Pure 1, Statistics and Mechanics 1 units as part of a standalone AS mathematics course.
-2017-18 will be the final year, year 13, learners study C3, C4 and M1 to complete the A level course.
-From 2018-19 Year 13s will complete the new specification Edexcel Linear A level mathematics course by completing Pure1, Pure 2 and Statistics & Mechanics.
+In Year 12, learners study Pure 1, Statistics and Mechanics 1 unit as part of a standalone AS mathematics course.
+In year 13, learners study the new specification Edexcel Linear A level mathematics course by completing Pure 1, Pure 2 and Statistics & Mechanics.